mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bitbucket-connector.md

 ### Users
 #### Identity mapping
+By default, due to the limitation of Bitbucket API, the connector maps emails in Microsoft Entra ID using display names from Bitbucket.
+If this mapping does not align with your configuration, please configure to customize the identity mapping.

 To ensure correct permission enforcement, map Bitbucket user identities to Microsoft Entra ID.
 The following are the options:
   - **Username:** Matches Bitbucket usernames to Microsoft Entra ID user properties.
   - **Name:** Maps Bitbucket user names with Microsoft Entra ID user properties.